 Putters are weighted differently to suit different types of stroke.
 If you have

-the other hand you are trying to achieve a straight back and straight through
+the other hand you are trying to achieve a moderate arc - like probably 80% of PGA tour players - or a straight back and straight through

-stroke (like Padraig Harrington) the best style of putter for you will be a
+stroke (now a rarity on tour) the best style of putter for you will be a

 face-balanced putter (see image).